marvin1099/Automatic-Optifine-Patcher/README.md

 If you on linux you problay used the package manager anyway

 ## Download
-Then download the patcher file from [here](https://codeberg.org/marvin1099/Automatic-Optifine-Patcher/raw/branch/main/optifine_patcher.py)
+Then download the patcher file from [here](https://codeberg.org/marvin1099/Automatic-Optifine-Patcher/src/branch/main/optifine_patcher.py),
+then click on the download button somewhere at the top right
-Place the python file in a empty folder.
+and place the python file in a empty folder.

 ## Use It
 Finaly open the cmd / terminal and type: